 Region information is based on the state or territory of a company’s incorporation.
-If this information is not available, the statistics reflect the company’s previous state of incorporation.
 For foreign companies, we use the registered address state of the company.

 Industry information aligns with the 2006 Australian and New Zealand Standard Industrial Classification (ANZSIC) divisions, included on Form 505 since July 2013.
 ANZSIC divisions are classified into subdivisions, groups and classes.
 ASIC breaks down the 'Finance and insurance' industry category into sub-categories due to ASIC's focus in this area and does not align with ANZSIC subdivision, group or class titles.

 We record the number of companies entering into external administration, receivership or scheme of arrangement for the first time in these monthly statistics.
 We analyse and present the data according to the initial type of appointment and region.

 We only include a company once in these statistics, regardless of whether it subsequently enters another form of external administration.
 The only exception occurs where a company, taken out of external administration (e.g. as the result of a court order), and later re-enters external administration.